Ways to Help Reduce Risk in Your Portfolio

 When you fail to rebalance as stocks climb, your equity allocation can become an ever-larger part of your portfolio.

-By all means, reassess and rebalance, but don’t forget to stay calm while doing so.
-Trying to dump investments when the market is dropping is a great way to invert the old adage about buying low and selling high.
+By all means, reassess and rebalance, but don’t forget to stay focused while doing so.
+Trying to dump investments when both the market and your confidence are dropping disregards the adage “buy low, sell high.”

 If the head-for-the-exits feeling is familiar, you may be the kind of investor who would benefit from a more conservative portfolio—as part of your long-term strategy, not as a response to a market upset.

 At the end of the day, though, staying invested to support your goals can help you avoid making decisions in the heat of the moment.
-Our research shows that .
+Our research shows that even bad market timing beats perpetually sitting on the sidelines.

 Get in, stay in

-Here’s where four hypothetical investors who invested $2,000 a year would have ended up after 20 years.
+Here’s where five hypothetical investors who invested $2,000 a year would have ended up after 20 years.

 Moves you can make